sendbird/sendbird-uikit-react/scripts/steps.md

   - Update changelog link to the correct path: `CHANGELOG.md`.
   - Add all merged [SBISSUES tickets](https://sendbird.atlassian.net/jira/dashboards/11202?maximized=25045) in the `Linked issues` as `blocks` (When the ticket status changes to `Released`, Atlassan automatically adds a comment to each linked issues).
 8. Ask EM to review the release ticket and await for `Release approved`.
-9. In the release branch, create a new tag `v{X.X.X}` and the push the tag `git push v{X.X.X} origin`
-10. In the root, `yarn build` to create new build files.
+9. In the root, `yarn build` to create new build files.
 Once created, make sure files in `dist` is newly created/updated.
-11. Change directory to `./dist` and then publish `npm publish`
+10. Change directory to `./dist` and then publish `npm publish`
+11. In the release branch, create a new tag `v{X.X.X}` and the push the tag `git push v{X.X.X} origin`.
 12. After release do the followings:
   - Update release ticket to `Released`
   - In the [releases](https://github.com/sendbird/sendbird-uikit-react/releases) draft a new release note with the new tag (write changelog in the description) and then publish release.
   - In the `sdk-release`, post a release message.